coviu/coviu-video-calls/readme.txt

  - identify the session by sessionid
  - provide a name for the guest

-[coviu-link-guest ref='xxx' sessionid='yyy' name='patient' embed='false']
+[coviu-link-guest ref='xxx' sessionid='yyy' name='patient' embed='false' color='black']

 Same as the coviu-url-guest, except the URL is behind a button to click on or embedded into the page.
-Privde the additional detail:
+Privde the additional details:
  - switch between URL and iframe embedding via the embed flag
+ - give your button text a specific CSS color via the color flag

 = What is a subscription? =